noelmartinon/MaarchCourrier/docker/README.md

 $ docker-compose up
 ```

-You'll see three differents containers for Nginx, PHP-FPM and PostgreSQL.
+You'll see three differents containers for Apache, PHP-FPM and PostgreSQL.

 ## Configuration with Maarch